bxlentpartyon/uzi-build/uzi-nes-port/NOTES.md

 wherever, because we can use an indirect jump through the fixed address pointer to reach it, if that makes sense.

+# Known bugs

+## Linker alignment problems with multiple sections in one bank

+I'm not sure if this is a bug or if I'm just not understanding how something works, but I started seeing a weird problem when I tried to move the udata stuff to the beginning of kernel memory.

+The linker changes I made look like this:

+       UDATA:          load = PRG_ROM00, run = PRG_RAM, type = rw, define = yes, align = $100;

+And the code is:

+	.segment "UDATA"
+	_udata:
+		.align $100
+		.res $e0, $DB

+In my mind, I thought it would align the following symbols to 0x100 as well, effectively padding out this section to 0x100 bytes, but it doesn't do that.
+Instead, it's slamming the next pieces of data right up against the end of the udata stuff.

+Here's a dump from the resulting ROM, showing this:

+	00000000  4e 45 53 1a 08 00 52 08  00 00 aa ff 00 00 00 00  |NES...R.........|
+	00000010  db db db db db db db db  db db db db db db db db  |................|
+	*
+	000000f0  00 00 a9 72 00 00 00 00  64 f2 a6 f0 aa f2 86 f3  |...r....d.......|
+	00000100  a6 f0 00 10 64 f2 a6 f0  aa f2 86 f3 a6 f0 00 00  |....d...........|

+You can see the repeated 0xdb's there, until 0xf0, and then "some other stuff" starts showing up right after that.
+The weird thing is, it seems like the linker treats symbol addresses as if this _didn't_ happen, so, in the case above, all of the symbol addresses after this will be off by 16 bytes, because we started emitting DATA 16 bytes early.

+I think this probably has something to do with how I've sloppily pieced together the data section.
+It's likely that I've just been getting lucky up until now, and I just exposed the nastiness when I started shuffling stuff around.

+One possible solution might be to create explicit memory banks for some things, to isolate the alignment restrictions to smaller chunks of memory.
+I don't actually know if this would work though...

+For now, everything seems to play nice if I just allocate 256 bytes for udata, but I should probably figure out the weird behavior here at some point.

 # Stash area

 This is a place for stuff I know I wanted to save, but don't remember why.